HCPLab-SYSU/HSE/README.md

 # Introduction
 This repository contains the pytorch codes, trained models, and datasets described in the paper "[Fine-Grained Representation Learning and Recognition by Exploiting Hierarchical Semantic Embedding](https://arxiv.org/abs/1808.04505)".

+For more details, please visit our [project page](http://www.sysu-hcp.net/hierarchical-semantic-embedding/).

 **Results**

 - Accuracy on Caltech UCSD Birds